-The building is designated as domestic dwelling, of brick built and was built in (approximately) the 1980s.
+The building is used as a domestic property of brick construction and was built in the 1960s.

 Scope of Works and General Site Information (Part 2)

 The following represents the agreed scope of works and overall survey methodology adopted.
 Where whole rooms or areas have not been accessed - these will have been listed specifically within the survey register.
 If any maintenance works are to be undertaken within the areas not accessed then a further survey or risk assessment should be carried out prior to the works.